SimonG24/arduino-buzzer-melodies/README.md

   - Conditional logic — if button pressed, play melody

   ## Part Of
-  This project is part of a wider learning path toward robotics and drone maintenance.
+  This project is part of a wider learning path toward robotics and drone maintenance which ive always been intereteted in.
 Next projects include a toll gate system using ultrasonic sensor and servo motor, and a vehicle speedometer using dual HC-SR04 sensors and OLED display.

   ## Background
-  Water infrastructure engineer at Northern Ireland Water, pivoting into robotics and drone systems.
+  Water infrastructure engineer at Northern Ireland Water, pivoting into robotics, automation and embedded systems.
 CABWI Level 2 and 3 qualified.
 CAA Flyer ID certified.
+Mechatronics Engineering Foundations Level 3.